Connect with us

 9. Superhot: Mind Control Delete

-Stop time and shatter enemies with perfect timing
+Dodge bullets and strike with perfect timing

 8. Enlisted